BorderCloud/sgvizler2/DEVELOPMENT.md

 ## Development zen

-Read the doc of [start project typescript](https://www.typescriptlang.org/)

 Commands :
 ```
-yarn build
-yarn test
-yarn docs:publish
+yarn docs:all
 ```

 ## Docs

-The project generate only tutorials because JSdoc3 cannot parse correctly Typescript, for the moment...

-You can generate all the docs but you need to :
-* delete the file jsdoc_template/template/tmpl/layout.tmpl
-* rename layout.old by layout.tmpl
-* change jsdoc.json
-* build the docs
+* build only the docs

 Command :
 ```